Brighid of the Mantles encompass us.

 And Restore us to memory.

-For while I deeply honor many Gods, and the many fluid, multiple, and mysterious genders that are manifestations of Deity, my own epiphany and transformation in 1974 was absolutely, unmistakably Feminine.
-Thus, it is to Her that I give my ultimate devotion.
+While I deeply honor the Gods, and the many fluid, multiple, and mysterious genders that are manifestations of Deity, my own epiphany and transformation in 1974 was absolutely, unmistakably Feminine (and yes, little Miss Episcopalian Me was STUNNED by this!).

 Although successful in wiping out the worship of many others, the Church could not muster the power to break Her bond with the people, so with a few tweaks and revisions to Her stories, She is still beloved the world over.